 "Our greatest challenge is thinking about how to respond in that critical moment immediately after peace accords are signed," says Claudia.
 "People need to feel that the accords have tangible impacts in their daily lives, especially those living in the areas most affected by war."

-To prepare for Colombia's transition to peace, Claudia and her colleagues examined issues that could imperil the accords and affect citizens' confidence in the peace process.
-Based on that research, they designed projects for the regions most affected by violence, focusing on projects such as road repair and the restoration of community centers, hospitals and schools.
+In 2016, in order to prepare for Colombia's transition to peace, Claudia and her colleagues examined issues that could imperil the accords and affect citizens' confidence in the peace process.

 "Maximizing 'peace dividends' and making them visible is a crucial aspect of the peace process," Claudia says.